heliaxdev/juvix/README.md

 ## Caveats

-Work in progress.
+Juvix is an experimental project to investigate the feasibility of dependently-typed smart contract programming.

 Do not expect API stability.
-This is experimental software and no warranty is provided or implied.
+Expect bugs.
+No warranty is provided or implied.

 Expect Juvix to produce inefficient output Michelson code right now.

 Many more optimizations are possible (although some may require altering the core language).

+Backends for WebAssembly and the Ethereum Virtual Machine are planned but not yet implemented.

 ## Installation